Erectile Dysfunction (ED) Caused by Prostate Cancer Treatment

 Vacuum Constriction Devices

 Vacuum constriction devices have been helpful to some men with ED after prostate cancer treatment.
-Many men, however, find the devise uncomfortable or somewhat cumbersome.
+Many men, however, find the device uncomfortable or somewhat cumbersome.

-Penile prosthesis is another treatment option for men experiencing ED as a result of prostate cancer treatment.
+Penile prosthesis is a surgical treatment for men experiencing ED as a result of prostate cancer treatment.
+A penile prosthesis may be inflatable or bendable.
+The former is filled with saline with an inflation pump placed in the scrotum.
 However, doctors generally recommend patients wait one to two years before considering an implant to see if their condition improves or responds to one of the nonsurgical treatment options.